Shah Jahan Mosque, Woking: Construction

 The Shah Jahan Mosque was built in 1889 by Hungarian-British Orientalist Gottlieb Wilhelm Leitner.
 It was partly funded by Nawab Shah Jahan Begum of Bhopal, as a place for students at the Oriental Institute in Woking to worship.
 The mosque was designed by architect William Isaac Chambers (1847–1924) and built in Bath and Bargate stone.
 It was designed in a late Mughal style, and has a dome, minarets, and a courtyard.
 The architecture was described by Pevsner Architectural Guides as "extraordinarily dignified".
 The alignment with Mecca was established by a ship's captain, brought in to take bearings.

 The Oriental Institute, for the students of which the mosque was constructed, was founded by Leitner in 1881.
 He had purchased the former Royal Dramatic College building in Woking and established the Institute in order to promote oriental literature.
 It awarded degrees from the University of the Punjab in Lahore, Pakistan.

 History

-1889-1912 – Sunni period
+1889-1912 – First Sunni period

 The mosque became the first formal place of Islamic worship in England.
 Queen Victoria's British Indian employees and her British Indian secretary, Abdul Karim, used the mosque when the Queen visited Windsor Castle.
 A small number of dignitaries, students, and guests used the mosque until Leitner's death in 1899, following which the mosque closed.

 During his 1895 visit of England, Afghan prince Nasrullah Khan prayed Eid al-Adha prayers at the mosque and made a donation of £492 on behalf of his father Emir Abdur Rahman.